Trekking and driving trip through the Gobi Desert and Central Mongolia for 17 days

 We’ll start driving to Bayan-Zag(150kms) in the morning.
 When we arrive at Bayan-Zag, spend the night in tents.
 Bayan-Zag means “rich in Saxaul Shrubs” is more commonly known as the “Flaming Cliffs” of Bayan-Zag, famous for the discovery of dinosaur fossils.

-We’ll drive to Ongi temple, which are ruins of two monasteries that face to each other across Ongi river in Saikhan-Ovoo, Dundgobi province, Mongolia.
+Off to Ongi temple, which are ruins of two monasteries that face to each other across Ongi river in Saikhan-Ovoo, Dundgobi province, Mongolia.
 Founded in 1660, it was one of the largest monasteries in Mongolia and housed over 1000 monks at its height.
 Both complexes of Ongi Monastery were destroyed in 1939 during anti-religious purges carried out under Choibalsan Kh, the leader of the Communist Party of Mongolia.
 Over 200 monks were killed, and many surviving monks were imprisoned or forcibly laicized and conscripted into the Communist controlled army.
 We’ll spend the night in a yurt camp.

-We’ll drive to the start of the trekking.
+A quick drive to the start of the trekking.
 Meet the local crew, prepare the luggage for the trek.
 Maybe short walk in the area.

 Pack our luggage on the yaks.
 We’ll go trekking 3-5h, on the way, we will have break and have some snacks like sandwiches.
 We’ll see Shireet lake and trek a bit further.
 We’ll camp in the National park.

-We’ll go trekking 3-5h, lunch on the way (maybe at a family).
+Trekking today for 3-5 hours, lunch on the way (maybe at a family).
 We’ll find a nice spot and camp.

-We’ll go hiking to Buureg yurt camp have lunch there.
+Today we’ll go hiking to Buureg yurt camp have lunch there.
 In the afternoon we’ll drive down to waterfall area.
 We’ll visit the Orkhon waterfall and drive back to the yurt camp for dinner.

-We’ll drive to Kharkhorin, an ancient capital of Mongolia to visit Erdenezuu temple and Kharkhorin museum.
+Driving to Kharkhorin, an ancient capital of Mongolia to visit Erdenezuu temple and Kharkhorin museum.
 We’ll have lunch after the visit and then drive to Khogno Khaan mountains.
 We’ll stay in a yurt camp.

 After breakfast, we’ll drive to Khustain National park to see wild horses.
 Finally, we’ll drive back to UB.